-Ms. Bukacheva was appointed as a director on September 12, 2022, and serves as a member of our Compensation Committee, our Nominating and Corporate Governance Committee, and the Chairperson of our Audit Committee.
-Ms. Bukacheva is currently a member of the board of directors of Probe Metals Inc., where she has served since June 7, 2022, and Montage Gold Corp. where she has served since September 2021, and was an independent director at Battle North Gold Corporation from April 2018 until May 2021 prior to its acquisition by Evolution Mining Limited.
-Ms. Bukacheva was Executive Vice President, Corporate Development of Element 29 Resources Inc., a junior explorer focused on copper resource development in Peru from September 2018 until November 2020.
-She was also a director of Gippsland Prospecting Pty.
-Ltd., a private Australian company, which was sold to Battery Minerals Limited in October 2020.
-From 2013 to 2016, Ms. Bukacheva was the Equity Research Analyst Base Metals at BMO Capital Markets.
-Ms. Bukacheva is the Managing Director of ABUK Consulting Corp., a resource investment and advisory company.
-Ms. Bukacheva received her Master of Science (MSc.) at the London School of Economics and Political Science in 2005.
-She also achieved a Certificate in Mining Studies at the University of British Columbia in 2016 and holds a Chartered Financial Analyst designation.
+Ms. Bukacheva was appointed as a director on September 12, 2022, and serves as a member of our Compensation Committee and Nominating and Corporate Governance Committee, and the Chairperson of our Audit Committee.
+Ms. Bukacheva is an investment, capital markets and finance professional with significant experience in the metals and mining industry.
+Ms. Bukacheva is currently a member of the board of directors of Probe Metals Inc., where she has served since June 7, 2021.
+Ms. Bukacheva was an independent director of Montage Gold Corp. from September 7, 2021, to June 6, 2024, and she was an independent director at Battle North Gold Corporation from 2018 until May 2021 prior to its acquisition by Evolution Mining Limited.
+Ms. Bukacheva serves as a Chief Investment Officer at Heward Investment Management (Barbados) Inc. and is a Managing Director of ABUK Consulting Corp., a resource investment and advisory company.
+Ms. Bukacheva previously held executive roles with various companies focused on mineral resource exploration and development from 2018 till 2020.
+From 2010 to 2016, Ms. Bukacheva was the Equity Research Analyst focused on precious and base metals at various banks and brokers, including BMO Capital Markets.
+Ms. Bukacheva received her Master of Science (MSc.) at the London School of Economics and Political Science.
+She also achieved a Certificate in Mining Studies at the University of British Columbia and holds a Chartered Financial Analyst designation.